zalando/engineering-principles/README.md

 We want to offers services in ways we never imagined or expected.
 This is part of being a platform.
 In some cases, this means being multi-tenant from the start.

 ####Security
 Always use SSL and make sure the caller of your service is authenticated and authorized.
+SSL actually means "HTTPS everywhere, not HTTP."

 ###General guidelines
 ####Stateless